ipwnosx/Saily/README.md

   - MonkeyDev (theos or more is included)
   - MAKE SURE YOU UNDERSTAND BUILD SCRIPT IN EACH TARGET

-## Known issues:
+## Known Issues:
-  - Any repo that failed to load may cause bad builds of root packages.
+  - Any repo that fails to load may cause bad builds of root packages.
   - WebKit crashes may still exist.
   - DPKG with Chimera is known to cause crashes.
   - *All known issues were fixed in version 0.2 and will not be present in the next update.*

-## Target:
+## Deployment Target:
-  - Jailbroken devices running iOS 11 +
+  - Jailbroken *test* devices running iOS 11 +

 ## To-Do List:
   - Document everything